 The whey concentration process filters the whey down, removing the lion’s share of the fats and lactose, but not all of it.
 Further, the quality of the concentration process can vary quite a bit.
-Ultimately, concentrating protein results in a 70-85% concentration of pure protein.
+Ultimately, concentrating protein results in a purity that ranges from as low as 34% to as high as 80% concentration of pure protein.

 You could look at whey protein concentrate as spring water; as it is filtered, pure and healthy, but still contains all of the minerals etc. of natural water.
-Whereas whey protein isolate is like distilled water, as it is water in its purest form with virtually all other particles removed besides a hydrogen and oxygen molecule.
+Whereas whey protein isolate is more like distilled water, as it is water in its purest form with virtually all other particles removed besides a hydrogen and oxygen molecule.

 So, if you are looking for supplemental protein and keep a pretty healthy diet, you will be totally fine with a concentrate.
 The fat/cholesterol/carbs are minimal (but they do still exist) and concentrate also contains some other healthy milk ingredients like alpha lactoglobulins and lactoferrins.
 Most importantly, concentrated protein sells for about 25-35% less than does whey protein isolate.

 However, if you are on a very strict diet, preparing for a bodybuilding/figure show or trying to push your body to the absolute limit, whey protein isolate is they way to go.

 There are differences from one concentrate to the next and one isolate to the next.
-Be sure to pick a high quality brand such as Isoflex and Isonatural pure whey protein isolates from Allmax Nutrition.
-They also have a concentrate isolate blend, Allwhey, which is totally excellent and a top quality concentrate product that won’t break the bank.
+Be sure to pick a high quality brand such as ISOFLEX and IsoNatural pure whey protein isolates from ALLMAX Nutrition.
+They also have a concentrate isolate blend, ALLWHEY, which is totally excellent and a top quality concentrate product that won’t break the bank.